 Water Butt Systems

 The simplest of all rainwater harvesting systems, the water butt is a large plastic container which is connected to one drain pipe.
-These are great for small scale harvesting and are often the optimal system for people looking to reduce water consumption from their mains when gardening.
+These are great for small scale rainwater harvesting and are often the optimal system for people looking to reduce water consumption from their mains supply when gardening.

 Gravity Feed Systems

-The benefit of this system is that you can harvest large amounts of water directly into your home using gravity.
+The benefit of this system is that you can harvest large amounts of water directly into your home.
 This avoids the costs and complexity of integrating with a power source to pump the water around your home.
 The downsides of this system are that you may lose a large percentage of your harvest potential by only collecting at roof height and you will need to hire a professional fitter to ensure your system is safe and stable.

 Pump Feed Systems